plone/training/theming/ttw-advanced_2.rst

 3. Add a :file:`manifest.cfg` file, configure the production-css`` to use ``styles.css``

     .. hint:: You'll need to include the proper theme path, in this case it will most likely be ``++theme++startbootstrap-clean-blog-master``
-              Pay attention to your url bar when using the theming tool.
+              You can identify the theme path by reading your browser's address bar when your theme is open in the theming tool.

 4. Adjust the :file:`rules.xml` file to include Barceloneta rules